To end proceedings or to suspend them to another time or place.

 the circumstances, and any issues arising, are discussed – the conciliator may talk separately to the parties.
 While this is happening the party not in the private discussion will be disconnected and called back later.
 In these private discussions each side is given the opportunity to speak to the conciliator about their situation.
 The conciliator will discuss with them proposals that might lead to a resolution.
 The conciliation can continue in private discussions for some time, as the conciliator relays proposals and counter-proposals from one side to the other.
 This process may help the parties reach an agreed settlement.

-the conciliator helps the parties to reach agreement by identifying common ground, suggesting possible options and sometimes by making recommendations and helping the parties draft an agreement in writing.
+the conciliator helps the parties to reach agreement by identifying common ground, suggesting possible options and helping the parties draft an agreement in writing.

 After the private discussions all the parties come back together on a joint conference call.
 If an agreed settlement has been reached the conciliator will confirm the details with the parties.
 But if no agreement has been reached the conciliator will explain the next steps in the process, which is going to a formal conference or hearing.

 The frequently asked questions on the Commission’s website might assist in answering any remaining questions you may have about conciliations, conferences and hearings.

 Conciliators work for the Fair Work Commission.
 They are trained and experienced in conciliation, workplace relations and unfair dismissal law.

 Conciliators are independent and impartial – they are not on the 'side' of employees or employers.
 The conciliator's job is to: